Create a Custom Dashboard

 Auto-refresh data

-Data in a dashboard can be automatically refreshed for real-time updates.
-(The auto-refresh and facet filters options are turned off by default.)
-To enable the auto-refresh functionality, click the Edit dropdown menu > Dashboard settings > toggle on Auto-refresh.
+To enable auto-refresh, click the Edit dropdown menu > Dashboard settings > toggle on Auto-refresh.
 Then, determine the auto-refresh timeframe and click Update settings to finalize changes.

 Facet filters: If enabled, one filter will refine the results of another filter across workbooks within a dashboard.
 For example, selecting a division filter will narrow down the department options to only departments within the selected division.